MarsLyceum/nexus-api/README.md

 the contents of `.kubeconfig` with this file.
 The Terraform outputs _should_ be doing this but they don't seem to be working for some reason.

+To keep billing low, let's only use Terraform clusters in bursts.
+We have to pay for having the cluster running so let's just run `terraform destroy` anytime we aren't actively testing stuff.